Best MCAT prep course: Honors to Kaplan or Princeton Review?

 - You’ll be provided with a personalized study plan that takes into account your strengths and weaknesses

 - Kaplan has several unique options and services, but they’re mostly sold separately.
 More on this below.
 The standard MCAT In-Person Prep Course is $2,299.
-Click on their link for the premedFAQ discount!
+By using our link you’ll get the premedFAQ discount!

-- Like with Princeton Review, with Kaplan if you take one of their courses and are unhappy with your MCAT score, you can opt for a re-do, at no additional cost!
+- As with Princeton Review, with Kaplan if you take one of their courses and are unhappy with your MCAT score, you can opt for a re-do, at no additional cost!